Brandymathic/info2180-lab5/info2180-lab5-master/README.md

-# INFO2180 Lab 5
+# INFO2180 LAB 5

-This is Lab 5 for <Your Name> on PHP and MySQL
+This is Lab 5 for Brandon Ellington on PHP and MySQL